Goal Post Safety

 All ITSA Goal posts and football equipment is manufactured to the most rigorous standards and most comply with safety standards where appropriate.

-We do supply certain Goalposts that confirm to safety standards and some that are extraneous to the goalpost crossbar strength tests on the goalpost safety standards.
-This is in order to reduce the overall mass of the goalpost structure. to enable us to supply safer, moveable, lightweight goalposts.
+We do supply certain Goalposts that conform to safety standards and some that are extraneous to the goalpost crossbar strength tests on the goalpost safety standards.
+This is in order to reduce the overall mass of the goalpost structure. to enable us to supply safer, movable, lightweight goalposts.

 We indicate all products that conform to the current safety standards BS 8462 and En 748.

 It is crucial that the end user should take responsibility for the installation, correct use and care and maintenance.
-In particular heavier free standing moveable goalposts must be adequately anchored and secured at all times in use, during storage, installation and movement of the goal posts.
+In particular, heavier free-standing movable goalposts must be adequately anchored and secured at all times in use, during storage, installation and movement of the goal posts.

 Installation of goal posts should always be carried out under the supervision of a competent person using due diligence and risk assessment.
 Installation of ground sockets must be carried out by appropriately qualified personnel with grounds care experience in accordance with instructions.